drug-design/course/docs/chapters/structure-based-design-case-studies.md

 ### The Rational Drug Design Strategies

-Lead compounds were discovered through pharmacophore-based strategies.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/x-ray-structure-atp-bound-to-kinase-a4c4bdbb'><i class='fa fa-play' aria-hidden='true'></i></button>Lead compounds were discovered through pharmacophore-based strategies.
 However, the crystal structure of a cyclic-AMP dependent kinase complexed with ATP, the cofactor of the protein kinases, revealed the key hydrogen bonds exploited by ATP in its binding to the kinase.
 This first crystallographic structure opened the door to a structure-based design perspective and facilitated the optimization of the leads.
 *[pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.